liip-forks/drupal-ldap/ldap_feeds/README.txt

 Testing steps for LDAPQuery Fetcher.  (need to convert to simpletest)
 ------------------------------------------------
    0. Make sure ldap_servers, ldap_feeds, feeds, and feeds admin ui are enabled and at least one ldap server is configured.
+   0.A.
+Having a sample or test user in the ldap server configuration will help by giving more mapping hints in the feeds mapper.
    1.  create content type 'ldap_user'
    2.  add fields 'sn' and 'mail' to content type
    3. Create ldap query admin/config/people/ldap/query named users